webplatform/docs/tutorials/webgl_a_simple_shader/index.md

 Where the quad generation code once sat once sat in your main code, put the following line to reference it:

  <code>var vertexPosBuffer = screenQuad();</code>

-==Summary==

-That's it for now.
-Check back again soon for more articles.
 }}
 {{Notes_Section}}
 {{Compatibility_Section